salimkayabasi/types-checker/readme.md

 Options:

-  -V, --version       output the version number
-  -l, --logger        Debug output.
-See all logs
-  -c, --no-color      Disable colored output
+  -V, --version           output the version number -l, --logger            Debug output.
+See all logs -c, --no-color          Disable colored output
-  -a, --all           Add all possible type definitions -e, --error         Return the number of packages as exit code -p, --path [value]  Path for package.json file
-  -i, --interactive   Interactive mode
+  -a, --all               Add all possible type definitions -e, --error             Return the number of packages as exit code -p, --path [value]      Path for package.json file -i, --interactive       Interactive mode
   -N, --use-npm           Use NPM instead of Yarn
-  -h, --help          output usage information
+  -D, --dev-dependencies  Search for devDependencies -h, --help              output usage information

 ```